atxy-blip/Adv-Chem/README.md

-# Adv-Chem
+# Advanced Physical Chemistry

-Notes for advanced physical chemistry by Prof. Shuhua Li
+Notes for advanced physical chemistry by Prof. Shuhua Li of NJU

+2020 Spring Semester

+---

-Compiled with Typora 0.9.86
+:notebook:  Compiled with Typora 0.9.86

-Full review of the notes requires activating the support for inline equations
+:warning: Full review of the notes requires activating the support for *inline equations* and *highlight text*